 Lentigo maligna melanoma.
 This type tends to occur in older people.
 It most commonly begins on the face, ears, and arms, on skin that is chronically exposed to the sun.

 Nodular melanoma.
 This type accounts for about 15% of melanomas, and it often appears rapidly as a bump on skin.
-It is usually black, but it may also be pink or red.
+It is usually black, but it may be pink or red.

 Acral lentiginous melanoma.
 This type of melanoma develops on the palms of the hands, soles of the feet, or under the nail bed.
 It sometimes occurs on people with darker skin.
 Acral lentiginous melanoma is not related to sun exposure.